Cohasset Fertilizing Lawn Services

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Cohasset

-Fertilizer use in Cohasset is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in coastal and watershed communities.
-Phosphorus is prohibited except for new lawns or documented deficiencies (soil P <30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
-Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and register with the town.
-Maintain detailed records of products, rates, weather, and soil test results.
-Liability insurance (minimum $1M per occurrence) and environmental impairment coverage are recommended.
-For licensing and compliance, contact:
+Massachusetts General Laws and local Cohasset ordinances regulate fertilizer use, especially in coastal and watershed areas.
+Phosphorus is restricted except for new lawns or documented soil deficiency (below 30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, supporting watershed protection and MS4 compliance.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licensing, complete specialized training, and register their business with Cohasset.
+Maintain detailed records of all applications, including product, rates, weather, and soil test results.
+Commercial operators should carry at least $1 million in general liability insurance, environmental impairment coverage, and workers’ compensation.
+For more information, consult:

 Cohasset Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas